Glossary

 Open Knots

-Opening produced when a portion of the wood substance of a knot has dropped out, or where cross checks have occurred to produce an opening.
+Openings produced when a portion of the wood has dropped out, or where cross checks have occurred to produce an opening.

 Overlaid Plywood